 The Institute Curriculum Committee (ICC) fulfills the Senate’s responsibilities for curriculum review, making its recommendations to the Provost and reporting them to the Senate at the next regular Senate meeting, and for curriculum support.

 The Institute Curriculum Committee consists of 5–13 voting members elected annually by and from Senate constituents, as well as one voting member selected by and from Provost’s Council.
 A majority are faculty, at least two are chairs, and no more than seven may be senators.
 Non-voting members of the ICC serve in an advisory capacity, are selected by the Provost, and consist of up to two members from the Office of the Provost and up to one from the Office of the Registrar.

-- Natalie Moore (Assistant Chair, Foundation Art & Design) [renewed for AY 21-22]
+- Natalie Moore (Assistant Chairperson, Foundation Art & Design)

-- Donna Heiland, Vice Provost for Academic Affairs (selected by and from Provost’s Council)
+- TBD (selected by and from Provost’s Council)